ytakefuji/python-novice/README.md

 In [8]: [i+j for i,j in zip(a,b)]
 Out[8]: ['takefuji', 'fujisan']

-# to_string(): to render the given DataFrame to a console-friendly tabular output.
+# to_string(): to render a string representation from given series object

 </pre>
 <pre>